 As a company, we have built long-standing relationships with many of our suppliers, helping ensure we source materials from those who align with our values and policies.
 We acquire most of our metals directly from mines we know and from recycled sources.
 We also source the majority of our diamonds as rough diamonds, directly from mines or from suppliers with a limited number of known mines.

 To promote change beyond our own operations, we work with our suppliers, employees, the industry at large, nongovernmental organizations (NGOs) and other stakeholders to create positive change and lend our expertise through multi-stakeholder initiatives to encourage more responsible mining.
-We helped launch the Initiative for Responsible Mining Assurance (IRMA) in 2006.
+To this end, we helped launch the Initiative for Responsible Mining Assurance (IRMA) in 2006.
 Additionally, we were the first jeweler to apply Earthworks’ No Dirty Gold Golden Rules beginning in 2005 and, during the same year, we became a founding member of the Responsible Jewellery Council.

 Complementing the practices in our own supply chain, The Tiffany & Co.
 Foundation has also provided approximately USD $6 million in grants to organizations helping to establish standards and credible certification systems to advance responsible practices in the artisanal and small-scale mining sector for gold, diamonds and colored gemstones.

 “We believe the manner in which precious metals and gemstones are extracted is of the utmost importance.”